 With ischemic strokes, a blood clot blocks or “plugs” a blood vessel in the brain.
-Limited treatments are tPA “clot buster” or surgical removal of the clot within a 2-3h time-window (and sometimes up to 6h).
+Limited treatments are tPA “clot buster” or surgical removal of the clot within a 2-3 hour time window (and sometimes up to 6 hours).

-- On average, every 40 seconds, someone in the US has a stroke.
+- On average, every 40 seconds, someone in the U.S. has a stroke.
 On average, every 4 minutes, someone dies of a stroke.
-Stroke accounted for ~1 of every 18 deaths in the United States in 2007.
+Stroke accounted for ~1 of every 18 deaths in the U.S. in 2007.

 - It now appears that coronary artery bypass grafting (CABG) surgery may induce cognitive loss in as many as 50% of patients undergoing this procedure.